Men’s Turtleneck Outfit Inspiration: 17 Sophisticated Looks For 2023

-As a general rule of thumb, thicker turtlenecks made from chunkier fabrics are more casual, whereas lighter knits made from thinner yarns are more formal.
+As a general rule of thumb, thicker turtlenecks made from chunkier materials are more casual, whereas lighter knits made from thinner yarns are more formal.
 A heavyweight turtleneck wouldn’t look right worn with a suit, and a lighter one would jar with casual pieces like jeans and sneakers.

-So, for something more laid back, opt for fabrics like lambswool, either woven in a plain knit or with ribbed/cable knit detailing.
+So, for something more laid back, opt for fabrics like lambswool, either woven in a plain knit or with ribbed/cable-knit detailing.
 Lambswool and equivalent blends tend to be warmer as they boast a denser yarn, so for something winterproof they can’t be beat.
 Classic fisherman-style turtlenecks are often made from lambswool, so if that’s the look you’re after then you’ll be well catered for.

 Pay attention to fit

 Fit should be one of the key considerations when buying any piece of clothing.
 With knitwear, and specifically turtlenecks, it can change the entire look and feel of an outfit.
 Like with fabric choice, there are two distinct ways you can go when it comes to fit.
 For smarter looks, aim for something on the slimmer end of the spectrum, whereas for a more casual feel, go for a turtleneck in a more relaxed cut.

 As always though, it’s easy to stray too far either way.
 Too slim and you risk looking like you’re wearing a skin-tight base layer; too relaxed and you might be mistaken for wearing your dad’s old jumper.
 Instead, try to strike a happy medium.
 Smart turtlenecks in merino wool should flatter your body shape: cut slim through the body yet allowing for plenty of movement, and the fabric shouldn’t be pulling across your chest and shoulders.